AmericanPresidentJimmyCarter/yasd-discord-bot/README.md

 ## Changelog

+- 2022-08-30: `optimized-sd` branch has moved to `sd-lite` branch, which will be merged upstream.
+Includes small bugfixes and enhanced interpolation.
+Upstream docker image is now functional, so instructions have been added for installing that.
 - 2022-08-30: Updated to add slash commands in addition to legacy commands, added a manual link instead of help, added multi-user support (more than one user may now use the bot at a time without waiting), added `interpolate` command.
 - 2022-08-28: Add ability to use with low VRAM cards through optimized `dalle-flow` branch `optimized-sd`.
 - 2022-08-27: Add content advisory.